 In the 1970s, Robert opened two stores in San Francisco, California, specializing in American Industrial Design.
 During this period, Robert was a pioneer in Mid-Century Design and produced its first show in the United States.
 Robert was also co-owner of the first punk supply store in San Francisco, and became lead singer in his no- wave band The Decorators along with the artist Arch Connelly.

 In 1980, Robert relocated to Miami Beach, Florida, and opened a design store.
 It was during this period that Robert began painting.
 In the early 80s, Robert moved to New York City and became part of the burgeoning art and social scene.
 Robert opened the Executive Gallery on E. 10th Street and Arch Connelly served as gallery director.
-Robert developed a reputation and became someone whom high society turned to in order to uniquely decorate a home with haute design.
+Robert developed a reputation and became someone to whom high society turned in order to uniquely decorate a home with haute design.
 Clients of Robert included Andy Warhol, Jean-Michel Basquiat and Robert Mapplethorpe.

 Robert would incorporate his grittiness into his art.
-He ransacked antique stores, thrift shops, flea markets, galleries and estate sales and emerged with treasures that he used as his canvas.
+He ransacked antique stores, thrift shops, flea markets, galleries and estate sales and emerged with treasures that he used as his canvases.
 Nothing was sacred: furniture, wood, metal, plastic, glass, textiles, vintage advertising boxes, even someone else’s paintings.
 Unfortunately, Robert left this world too soon when was struck and killed by a car near his home on Tuesday, September 27th 2011, in North Bergen, New Jersey.
 He was 62 years old.

-Today, Loughlin's collectors include some of the biggest names in the New York and Hollywood social scene, encompassing the design, fashion and art world.
+Today, Loughlin's collectors include some of the biggest names in the New York and Hollywood social scenes, encompassing the design, fashion and art world.
 Such significant collectors have included the late floral designer and event planner Robert Isabell, movie director Joel Schumacher, clothing designer Helmut Lang, the fashion house Jack Spade, artist Donald Baechler and interior designer Thomas Jayne.
-Recently, some of his furniture pieces were purchased by Carnegie Mellon University in Pittsburgh, PA.
+Recently, some of his furniture pieces were purchased by Carnegie Mellon University in Pittsburgh, PA